Daour211/reading-notes/201/class-02.md

 The variable can have any of the three data types.

 + Rules of naming variable:

- 1-	Must start with letter, dollar sign or underscore 2-	Can contain letters, dollar sign, numbers or underscore, but no dash (-) or dot (.)
+ 1-	Must start with letter, dollar sign or underscore <br>
+ 2-	Can contain letters, dollar sign, numbers or underscore, but no dash (-) or dot (.)<br>
- 3-	Cannot use keywords or reserved words
+ 3-	Cannot use keywords or reserved words <br>
  4-	All variables are case sensitive.
-Eg.: score & Score are two different variables 5-	Using a name for the variable that is related to its content 6-	Use the camel case method in naming the variable.
+Eg.: score & Score are two different variables <br>
+ 5-	Using a name for the variable that is related to its content <br>
+ 6-	Use the **camel case method** in naming the variable.

 *Array*: is a type of a variable used to store list of values.
 It is declared like any other variable, but as for assigning the values they should be in square brackets and separated by comma.